SrijanyaD/ConnectStream/README.md

 # GMeet Clone

 This project is a GMeet clone where we can organise a meeting on a particular date and time.
-In the meeting the users the users would be able to stream both audio and video chat.
+In this meeting users will be able to chat and work on a common white board.
-Also can be able to work on a real time collabrative whiteboard.
+Peer Js is used for connecting different ID's, and WebRTC is used to caption and optionally stream video and audio media.
 Tech Used:NodeJS,WebRTC,JavaScript,HTML,CSS....